-- Briefly describe the plan to provide all mandatory services outlined in this RFA and any significant changes to your VW Program for the 2019-20 Grant Subaward performance period. - 2) If MVA funding is solicited, provide a plan and timeline for how the MVA objectives will be met. - 8.
-Subrecipient Grants Management Assessment
+- Briefly describe the plan to provide all mandatory services outlined in this RFA and any significant changes to your VW Program for the 2020-21 Grant Subaward performance period. - 2) If MVA funding is solicited, please summarize the Center's mass victimization plan.

+8. Subrecipient Grants Management Assessment